SYSTRAN/faster-whisper/README.md

 ### multi-segment language detection

-To directly use the model for improved language detection, following code snippet can be used:
+To directly use the model for improved language detection, the following code snippet can be used:

 ```python
 from faster_whisper import WhisperModel